dsksh/hysia/README.md

 ...
 true
 ```
+The option `-a` tells that the simulation length is automatically decided according to the BLTL property.
+You can also use the option `-n N` (`N` is a positive integer) to specify the number of steps to simulate.

 A file `pped.dat` will be generated in the current directory which contains a dumped data of the witness trajectory.
 If you have Mathematica, you can use a notebook file `plot.nb` to visualize a dump file.